sovrynn/ecdo/0-FOUNDATION-THEORY/why-104-31-meridian/README.md

 # TODO

-Ethical Skeptic's third thesis has a very in-depth explanation on why the design of the Khafre pyramid would support the exact rotation amount and orientation he describes.
+Ethical Skeptic's third thesis has a very in-depth explanation on why the design of the Khufu pyramid would support the exact rotation amount and orientation he describes.

 Other leads:
 - inverted starmaps found side by side with regular maps in at least two structures in Egypt